 The Moose Hide Campaign is a grassroots movement of Indigenous and non-Indigenous men and boys who are standing up against violence towards women and children.
 Wearing the Moose Hide signifies your commitment to honour, respect, and protect the women and children in your life and to work together with other men to end violence against women and children.
 This is a powerful idea and a commitment that is long over-due.
 But what about the role of Women in the Moose Hide Campaign?

-This is a question that has been raised many times and in many different contexts since the Campaign was founded in 2011.
-Here are the questions that have been raised and what we have learned so far in answering them:
+Below are a few questions about the role of women in the Moose Hide Campaign that have been raised and what we have learned so far in answering them:

 Q: Can women wear the Moose Hide Square?